KSPB: Student management and academic component

 The station is student-run and includes staff positions, from web master to program director.
 Before applying for a live show on air, each student is required to take a class to learn about Federal Communications Commission (FCC) regulations, and how to operate the station independently.

 Awards

-KSPB, its faculty, and student disc jockeys have received several awards throughout the stations history.
-Most recently the station was recognized by the Monterey County Weekly in its "Best of 2011 - Editor's Picks" in the category of "Best Evidence That The Kids Are Alright."
+KSPB, its faculty, and student disc jockeys have received several awards throughout the station's history.
+Most recently, the station was recognized by the Monterey County Weekly in its "Best of 2011 - Editor's Picks" in the category of "Best Evidence That The Kids Are Alright."